 - territorial restriction or exclusive distribution – where a manufacturer as the dominant business actor specifies a particular geographic area that can be served by a particular dealer or retailer.

 Business actors are prohibited from merging or consolidating business entities or acquiring shares in companies if these actions may result in monopolistic practices or unfair competition.

 Transactions are subject to post-merger control clearance by the KPPU if they meet the following asset or turnover thresholds:

 - the parties’ combined worldwide asset value exceeds IDR2.5 trillion (approx. US$177 million) during the last financial year or IDR20 trillion (approx. US$1.4 billion) if all parties are from the banking sector); or

 - the parties’ combined Indonesian turnover exceeded IDR5 trillion (approx. US$355 million) during the last financial year.

 Both asset acquisitions and share acquisitions are caught.
-The above thresholds refer to the value of sales or assets in Indonesia calculated at group level, irrespective of the place of incorporation of the transaction parties.
+The asset-based threshold refers to the worldwide value of parties' assets whereas the turnover-based threshold refers to the value of the parties' sales in Indonesia.
+Both thresholds are calculated at group level, irrespective of the place of incorporation of the transaction parties.